Black Dresses: 2020: Peaceful as Hell and initial disbandment

 In March 2020, a full-length animated video for the Wasteisolation track "Nausea" was released.
 On 13 April 2020, the second anniversary of Wasteisolations release, Black Dresses released their fourth LP, Peaceful as Hell.
 The album received a rating of 7.6 from Pitchfork, with Leah Mandel stating, "Especially with the world's hellishness currently blaring at us, every social disparity spotlighted and exacerbated, loneliness and doubt deepened to an extreme degree, Peaceful as Hell is perfect medicine".

 The duo announced via Twitter on 26 May 2020, that Black Dresses would be disbanding, citing the harassment received by McCallion as the reason.
-The band's music was also temporarily taken off streaming services. in July 2020, after the duo disbanded, a remix of 100 gecs song, "745 Sticky", was released on the remix album 1000 Gecs and the Tree of Clues.
+The band's music was also temporarily taken off streaming services.
+In July 2020, their remix of 100 gecs' "745 Sticky" was released on the remix album 1000 Gecs and the Tree of Clues.
 On 20 December 2020, a new single titled "World Peace" featuring ESPer99 was announced on Twitter, which was recorded in 2019.
 The single was released the next day on 21 December 2020.
-McCallion and Rook also continued to release solo music, with McCallion using the alias Girls Rituals and Rook using her real name.
+McCallion and Rook also continued to release solo music under their real names and, for McCallion, Girls Rituals.

-2021-2022: Forever in Your Heart and Forget Your Own Face
+2021–2022: Forever in Your Heart and Forget Your Own Face

 On 14 February 2021, the duo released their fifth studio album, Forever in Your Heart, announcing it 30 minutes prior to its release.
-Despite the release, the group stated "We're no longer a band unfortunately.
+Despite the release, the group stated, "We're no longer a band unfortunately.
 Regardless, we've decided to keep putting out music."
 Ten days later, Backxwash announced the tracklist for her album I Lie Here Buried with My Rings and My Dresses, which was to feature Rook and McCallion on separate tracks, although after tracklist changes McCallion did not appear on the album.

 In August 2021, Black Dresses' music returned to streaming services.
 In December 2021, Black Dresses appeared on the holiday compilation album Christmasasaurus X2 with their version of the song "We Are Children of the Light" by Eugene O'Reilley.

 On 14 February 2022, the duo released their sixth studio album, Forget Your Own Face, exactly one year after their previous album released, to overall positive reception.
 Hannah Jocelyn on Pitchfork stated: "For a band that often writes about internalized shame and self-loathing, the resentment at the heart of this record feels more outwardly pointed."
 On 30 September 2022, the duo released a cover of the Scene Queen track "Pink Panther".
 An announcement was posted on their Twitter for their cover of "Kill All Your Friends", which was released the same day on 17 October 2022.